kluctl/kluctl/docs/kluctl/deployments/annotations/hooks.md

 annotation determines when the hook is deployed/executed.

 ### kluctl.io/hook-weight
 Specifies a weight for the hook, used to determine deployment/execution order.
+For resources with the same `kluctl.io/hook` annotation, hooks are executed in ascending order based on hook-weight.

 ### kluctl.io/hook-delete-policy
 Defines when to delete the hook resource.